-15 To which national bodies should competitors address complaints about state aid?
+To which national bodies should competitors address complaints about state aid?
 Do these bodies have enforcement powers, and do they cooperate with authorities in other member states?

-Although the Portuguese Competition Authority absences public enforcement powers in state aid matters under the national Competition Act (Law No. 19/2012), it has a specific unit, the Cabinet of Studies and Market Monitoring, which can propose non-binding recommendations is terms of public policy to tackle undue distortions of competition, including those involving state aid matters.
+Although the Portuguese Competition Authority lacks public enforcement powers in state aid matters under the national Competition Act (Law No. 19/2012, as amended), it has a specific unit, the Cabinet of Studies and Market Monitoring, which can propose non-binding recommendations in terms of public policy to tackle undue distortions of competition, including those involving state aid matters and in this setting make any recommendation to the government or any other public body that it deems necessary to eliminate the adverse effects of the measure on competition.
+The Portuguese Competition Authority can also refer the complainant to the European Commission services.